Chapter I -- An Age of Innocence

 Chapter V -- Grief.

 The pain of losing Harrison brought upon another rebirth.
 It happened in the cemetery, with Cornelia by my side at Harrison's headstone.
 Gone was my fiery red hair, replaced by long ebony locks.
-My skin was as pale as porcelain, and my eyes were a mixture of turquoise, teal, and jade.
+My skin was as pale as porcelain, and my eyes, a mixture of turquoise, teal, and jade.
 I'd read about extreme grief bringing about a rebirth, but I'd never thought that it would happen to me.
-Cornelia watched as black flamed consumed my body, and this event would somehow bond us for the rest of time.
+Cornelia watched as black flames consumed my body, and this event would somehow bond us for the rest of time.

 That day would be one filled with surprises, for on the way back from the graveyard, we would encounter two men.
 Instantly, I knew one was a leader like me, and that they were both related.
 It took another moment to realise that I recognised their auras, although their faces were not familiar.
 It took a few teasing lines for me to realise who they were, and why they were speaking to me.

 Sebastian and Leonardo: the other two of my brothers.